-At this price tag you will not find a better smartphone on the market today.
-The Nexus 5 is satisfyingly fast and refreshingly minimalist.
-The truth is that there's no real star feature on the hardware side.
+It's still satisfyingly fast and refreshingly minimalist, but the truth is that there's no real star feature on the hardware side.

 Don't get me wrong, the hardware is extremely good, but it doesn't really trump other Android flagships on the market.
 The impressive thing is that Google is managing to offer it at this price point without a major compromise.

-A focus on the really important features means that the display and processor match the best smartphones around.
+A focus on the really important features means that the display and processor are still up there with the best smartphones around - the recently launched Nokia Lumia 930 sports the same Snadragon 800 chip under the hood.
 The display is excellent for reading, watching video, or playing games.

 The processor and Google's optimized Android 4.4 KitKat platform are a dream combination that delivers fast, smooth performance no matter what you throw it at.